szyminson/simple-website/README.md

-# simple-website
+# Simple Website
-This project's goal is to create an easy in implementation and simple website engine with blade theme support and text files based content management.
+This project's goal is to create an easy in implementation and simple micro-framework with blade theme support and text files based content management.

-# Status: pre-alpha
+# Status: first beta released
 The project is in very first stages.
 More info soon.